Could your research create commercial impact as a spin-out company?

 Funding is available in two forms – feasibility awards and proof of concept awards.

-We’ve already funded 32 opportunities this year, investing over £1.24m to progress the commercial potential of promising research.
+We’ve already funded 45 opportunities, investing over £1.7m to progress the commercial potential of promising research.

 “Through this funding we will be able to develop and optimise the scaling-up process from bench to larger scale.
 Our ultimate plan is commercialising our technology to spin out an aerogel company with Newcastle University”